Mamanuca Islands’ Kids’ Clubs

 The five-star Sheraton Resort gives parents the excuse for some downtime and to make use of its luxurious resort features thanks to the LaiLai Kids Club.
 There is a free day program and a paid night program where kids will enjoy activities such as painting, beach games, watermelon-bashing, ice cream-making and much more.

-Check Sheraton Tokoriki out!
+Check Sheraton Resort & Spa Tokoriki Island out:

 7. Mana Island Resort Kids’ Club